 Swarming is a natural part of a bee colony's life cycle.
 When a hive becomes strong and gets the urge to reproduce, a number of bees will leave in a swarm.
 This is a noisy and busy process and some people get alarmed by it.
-But it is just the bees way of "being fruitful and multiplying".
+But it is just the bees way of "being fruitful and multiplying" and providing they are not provoked they are usually quite gentle at this time.

-Once a swarm leaves a hive it flies a short distance and then rests in a characteriosic clump while explorers go looking for a new hive site.
+Once a swarm leaves a hive it flies a short distance and then rests in a characteristic clump while explorers go looking for a new hive site.
 Some people are anxious for bees to move on, but they will do this after a day or two anyway.
-However, very few bees nowadays survive without the attention of a beekeeper and sometimes the site t hat they choose brings them into conflict with people.
-So people seeing swarms resting often try and report it to beekeepers who will see the bees to a good home.
+However, very few bees nowadays survive without the attention of a beekeeper and sometimes the site that they choose brings them into conflict with people.
+So people seeing swarms resting often report them to beekeepers who will see the bees to a good home.

 If the swarm is in a chimney, behind a fascia board, at the top of a tall tree, on a roof (or inside the structure) or somewhere it is difficult to collect, beekeepers have no magic and cannot collect them.
 If the swarm can be reached from a stepladder and is in view then we are very happy to collect it.